10xEngineer/microcloud.10xEngineer/internal_setup.md

 ## Hostnode distribution

 Hostnode distribution is compiled using `./hostnode-dist.sh`.
-To run it you need to have **s3cmd** configured to access default bucket.
+To run it you need to have **s3cmd** configured to access appropriate buckets (see TARGET).

-Right now the origin bucket is `s3://tenx-labs-ops/`

-CloudFront and it's [Signed URLs to serve private content](http://docs.amazonwebservices.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html) is used as distribution mechanism.
+**TODO** Use CloudFront and it's [Signed URLs to serve private content](http://docs.amazonwebservices.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html) for unified distribution.

-Binary distribution is done using CloudFront (TODO + change cloudfront expiry URLs).
+**TODO** due to issues with s3cmd in APAC regions binary setup is pretty much manual.